fofaraz/muon-verify-node/README.md

 # MUON Verify Bot

-This project involves creating a Discord bot designed to verify node owners within the Muon project.
+This project involves creating a Discord bot designed to verify node owners of the Muon network.

 ## Setup